abdessalaam/mastodon_aurora/README.md

 CALLING A CUSTOM FONT

 You can @import fonts, e.g. from google (an option is provided), but it is preferable to put required fonts in a local folder and call them from there, to avoid sharing data with external corporations.
-The fonts can be downloaded from:
+The fonts can be downloaded from this repository, or from:

 - [Noto Sans Diplay](https://fonts.google.com/noto/specimen/Noto+Sans+Display)
 - [Manrope](https://fonts.google.com/specimen/Manrope?query=manrope)